mac-65/Solaris_8_x86_VM/README.md

 ### Solaris 8 x86 Recommended Patch Cluster
 Everything up to this point (and following these steps) will allow you to build a working Solaris 8 x86 virtual machine.
 Networking should be fine (manual steps are necessary to configure the network).
-If you've selected <strong>SoundBlaster 16</strong> as the Audio Controller in VirtualBox, you can listen to that good olde Sun Cowbell sound once again.
+If you've selected <strong>SoundBlaster 16</strong> as the Audio Controller in VirtualBox, you can listen to that nostalgic Sun [cowbell](/usr/demo/SOUNDS/sounds/cowbell.au) sound once again.
 But you'll be missing many tools that are taken for granted in a modern Linux system, for example:
 * a C compiler (Solaris 8 does <strong>not</strong> ship with a C compiler),
 * the ssh suite (the pseudo-devices <code>/dev/random</code> and <code>/dev/urandom</code> do not exist), and of course
 * the lack of any of the <i>modern</i> tools, e.g. <strong>openssl</strong>, <strong>openssh</strong>,
-and <strong>gnu</strong> tools are a notable exceptions.
+and <strong>gnu</strong> tools are a notable examples.

 Sadly http://sunsolve.sun.com [sic] no longer exists, and finding patches can be difficult.
 While it's nicest to apply all of the recommended patches, the most important patch is <strong>112439-02</strong>